- Guest Rooms

 - Tips & Fun

-For non-peak reservation dates, the full balance of your stay, including taxes, will be charged to your credit card 14 days prior to your check-in date, after which there are no refunds.
+For non-peak reservations made on our website, the full balance of your stay, including taxes, will be charged to your credit card 14 days prior to your check-in date, after which there are no refunds.
+If you booked with us via a third-party website (such as Booking.com, Priceline, etc.), the cancellation policy will be that which you agreed to upon booking on the third-party website.
+When any party reserves 3 or more rooms with us, the full balance of the stay, including taxes, will be charged 30 days prior to the check-in date, after which there are no refunds.
 For peak reservation dates (over New Year's, Mardi Gras, French Quarter Fest, Jazz Fest, 4th of July, Labor Day Weekend, Halloween/Voodoo Fest, Thanksgiving, and Christmas), the full balance of your stay, including taxes, will be charged to your card 30 days prior to your check-in date, after which there are no refunds.
 We encourage guests to purchase travel insurance if they have concerns about needing a last-minute cancelation.
 We wish we could get that kind of insurance for the B&B, but it doesn’t exist, and that’s why we have our cancellation policy.
 No refunds will be given for early departures.
 Changes or cancellations may be made either via email or phone.
 Please retain our return email to you as your proof of change or cancellation.

 Smoking and vaping are permitted outdoors on our comfortable covered porch, and in our courtyard.
 No smoking or vaping indoors.
 If evidence of smoking or vaping anywhere inside is found, the person who made the reservation will have their credit card charged a $250 cleaning fee.
 Anyone smoking or vaping inside may be evicted without refund.